opsdd88/Ddos-website/README.md

 # Ddos-website
-Tool for ddos @don’t attack website real victim for ethical hacking or cybersecurity
+Tool for ddos @don’t attack website real victim tool for ethical hacking or cybersecurity